PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Events API v2
 *************
-**Trigger and resolve an alert,** getting its deduplication key from the API, using :class:`EventsAPISession`:
+**Trigger and resolve an alert,** getting its deduplication key from the API, using :class:`EventsApiV2Client`:

 .. code-block:: python